hulto/hulto.github.io/_posts/2023-11-13-linux-child-process-ownership.md

 ## Getting fancy
 ### Output redirectionz

-It's nice that nohup reconnects our processes output pipes but often we don't want them logged to the `nohup.out` file.
+It's nice that nohup creates new pipes for our processes output but often we don't want them logged to the `nohup.out` file.
 If we want to run multiple nohup-ed commands having all of them append to `nohup.out` would be gross.
 To fix this we'll use output redirection.

 Here we redirect stdout (and stderr which nohup has already redirected to stdout) to a log file in `/tmp/`